 NYU’s special collections are supported by the Barbara Goldsmith Preservation and Conservation Department, whose staff conserves and preserves archival material in all media, including papyrus, paper, plastic, magnetic tape, film, and more.
 NYU Digital Library Technology Services (DLTS) processes, enables access to, and preserves digital materials from both the NYU community and collaborating partner organizations.

-Since 2004, NYU has renovated seven of Bobst Library’s 12 library floors.
+Since 2004, NYU has renovated ten of Bobst Library’s twelve library floors.

 Beyond Bobst Library

-The library of the renowned Courant Institute of Mathematical Sciences focuses on research-level material in mathematics, computer science, and related fields.
-The Stephen Chan Library of the Institute of Fine Arts houses rich collections that support the research and curricular needs of the Institute’s graduate programs in art history and archaeology.
+The Institute of Fine Arts Library (includes the Stephen Chan Library of Fine Arts and Conservation Center Library) houses rich collections that support the research and curricular needs of the Institute’s graduate programs in art history and archaeology.
 Jack Brause Library at the SPS Midtown Center serves the information needs of the programs, students, and faculty based at the Center, as well as the real estate community.
 The Library of the Institute for the Study of the Ancient World (ISAW) is strong in Greek and Roman art and archaeology, Egyptology, Mesopotamian archaeology, Assyriology, Central Asia, Iran, and Asian art.
 In Brooklyn, the Bern Dibner Library at NYU Tandon School of Engineering specializes in science, engineering, and technology management.

 The Health Sciences Libraries’ mission is to enhance learning, research, and patient care by managing knowledge-based resources, providing client-centered information services and education, and extending access through new initiatives in information technology.
 The Law Library supports the faculty and student research of the NYU School of Law.